Censorship of Telegram: Russia

 On 16 May 2017, Russian media reported that Roskomnadzor was threatening to ban Telegram.
 On 13 April 2018, Telegram was banned in Russia by a Moscow court, due to its refusal to grant the Federal Security Service (FSB) access to encryption keys needed to view user communications as required by federal anti-terrorism law.
 Enforcement of the ban was attempted by blocking over 19 million IP addresses associated with the service.
 However, they included those used by Amazon Web Services and Google Cloud Platform, due to Telegram's use of the providers to route messages.
 This led to unintended collateral damage due to usage of the platforms by other services in the country, including retail, Mastercard SecureCode, and Mail.ru's Tamtam messaging service.
 Users used VPNs to bypass the ban as a result.
 On 17 April 2018, Russian authorities asked Apple and Google to pull the service from their stores as well as APKMirror, however, Apple and Google refused the request.
 On 28 March 2018, Roskomnadzor reportedly sent a legally binding letter to Apple asking it to remove the app from the Russian version of its App Store and block it from sending push notifications to local users who have already downloaded the app.
 On 27 December 2018, the largest search engine in Russia, Yandex, removed telegram.org from their search results.
 On 18 June 2020, the Russian government lifted its ban on Telegram after it agreed to "help with extremism investigations".

 On 8 March 2025, Russian authorities blocked access to Telegram in Dagestan and Chechnya due to the security concerns.
 The government lifted Telegram's ban in Dagestan on 28 May.
 One day later, however, Telegram's blockage was restored in Dagestan.

+On 13 August 2025, Roskomnadzor blocked calls, video chats, and broadcasts.
+In October 2025, Beeline and T2 began experiencing problems with SMS code delivery.
+Testing of technical measures began in November 2025.
+On 10 February 2026, Roskomnadzor officially began slowing down Telegram.
+After Roblox was unblocked on 10 June 2026, Andrey Svintsov announced that Telegram would be unblocked following Roblox's.